 Looking at certain 'ingredients,' this case study outlines how PSI and partners are working to scale up access to, quality of, and demand for improved health services and products in South Sudan using integrated community case management (iCCM).
 It also delineates keys to success and lessons learned from the study.

 This one pager outlines how the UNITAID Private Sector RDT Project aims to stimulate the creation of a private sector market for malaria, the project's expected impact and outcomes, and the partners involved.

 - Fever Case Management: Improving Access to and Informed Demand for Quality Fever Case Management Services with Malaria RDTs

 25 participants from eight countries met for a 3-day PSI workshop to share and learn from each other best practice in programming and management of febrile cases in the private sector with RDTs.

 - Understanding Private Sector Antimalarial Distribution Chains: A Cross-Sectional Mixed Methods Study in Six Malaria-Endemic Countries

-This article presents evidence on the composition, characteristics and operation of these distribution chains and of the businesses that comprise them in six endemic countries (Benin, Cambodia, Democratic Republic of Congo, Nigeria, Uganda and Zambia).
+This article presents evidence on the composition, characteristics and operation of private for-profit distribution chains in six malaria-endemic countries (Benin, Cambodia, Democratic Republic of Congo, Nigeria, Uganda and Zambia).

 - Healthy Lives: New Hope for Malaria Treatment in Uganda